New Year, New You: Setting Sales Rep Goals

 Sales Goals Examples

 By following the steps above, you’ll be able to create your own unique sales goals for the coming year.
-However, sometimes it’s not necessary to reinvent the wheel – so with that in mind, here are some common sales goals you could implement for the coming 12 months to help take your business to the next level.
+But, sometimes it’s not necessary to reinvent the wheel.
+With that in mind, here are some common sales goals you could execute for the coming 12 months to help take your business to the next level.

 1. Increase Monthly or Yearly Revenue